SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

     - Resistible / Irresistible Grace
     - ⚠️ Perseverance (Synergistic)
     - Sanctification (Progressive)
+    - Freedom of inclination (Bondage of the Will)
 - IV. <a href="#Reformed-Wesleyan">Reformed Wesleyan (3-Point Arminian)</a>
     - Total Depravity (Inability)
     - Double Conditional Foreknowledge